FriesW/PushToProd/assembly/guide.md

 #### Mount front acrylic and bolts

+Make sure the faceplate and the letter cutouts are totally clean and free of debre and dust.
+Shine light through the frosted acrylic to make sure there isn't anything caught in the letters.
+The next step will seal the entire front faceplate behind acrylic, so be sure.

 Place the box bottom down, with the faceplace facing up.
 Peel off the protective coatings from the front acrylic piece and place it on top.
 Be extra careful not to place finger prints on the side which will be facing the wood.
-This will be permanently mounted, so impossible to clean.
+Again, this will be permanently mounted and impossible to clean.
 Insert the four bolts and washers.
 Use the short bolts on the top end, as it has the tighest clearances inside.